 Check them out in action in this video below!

 The Fire Shrimp doesn’t have any particular nutritional or feeding requirements that are noteworthy, per se.
 As mentioned earlier, they are a cleaner shrimp species and will eat parasites and dead skin off your fish.
 They will also scavenge and eat leftover food, including thawed frozen foods, flakes and pellets in the tank.
-I’ve also heard of shrimp eating food right out of the hand of an aquarist.
-If you have an ultra clean SPS tank (low bioload, low feedings), you may want to target feed your shrimp–but otherwise they are likely to be alright as long as your tank is sufficiently fed.
+I’ve also heard of shrimp eating the food right out of the hand of an aquarist.
+If you have an ultra-clean SPS tank (low bioload, low feedings), you may want to target feed your shrimp–but otherwise, they are likely to be alright as long as your tank is sufficiently fed.
 You will want to monitor to make sure they are eating well and aren’t always bullied out of eating.

 Blood Red Fire Shrimp are absolutely incompatible with hawkfish or marine bettas.
-I would approach adding them to any tank with a fish large enough to eat them, because I have even had a relatively large flame cardinal fish swallow a cleaner shrimp whole within seconds of adding the shrimp to the tank.
+I would approach adding them to any tank with a fish large enough to eat them because I have even had a relatively large flame cardinal fish swallow a cleaner shrimp whole within seconds of adding the shrimp to the tank.

 Fire shrimp may also pick at some of your prized corals, so be warned, if you intend to add them to your reef tank.

 The fire shrimp is primarily a shy, nocturnal creature, which means you probably won’t see a whole lot of them in your tank.
 Which is a bummer, considering how beautiful (and expensive) they are.
 Over time, and with some strategically timed feedings, you may be able to coax them out of hiding more frequently. ‘s you won’t see them around during strong light times.
 Instead, they will go out looking for food when light is off, or during dim light periods.
 If their other tank mates or live plants don’t actually require very strong lighting, you can provide only a small amount, so you can enjoy your cleaner shrimp more.